- Eligibility Conditions to Buy an HDB Resale Flat

 Step 7: Submit Resale HDB Flat Application

-After you exercise the OTP, you and the seller must submit the respective portions of the resale HDB flat application with the necessary supporting documents via My Flat Dashboard.
+After you exercise the OTP, you and the seller must submit the respective resale HDB flat application with the required supporting documents via My Flat Dashboard.
 Salespersons may submit resale applications on behalf of their clients via e-Resale or Estate Agent Toolkit (for agencies which are subscribers).

 Thereafter, HDB will verify the information submitted.
 Both parties must ensure that they are eligible for the transaction.